bioboot/bggn213_W22/class-material/lecture18_part2_example.md

 ---
 layout: page
-title: BIMM-143, Lecture 18 (Part 2)
+title: BGGN-213, Lecture 18 (Part 2)
 ---

 Lecture18 Investigating cancer genomics datasets (Part 2)
 ================

-**BIMM-143 Lecture 18:**
+**BGGN213 Lecture 18:**
 Barry Grant &lt; <http://thegrantlab.org> &gt;
-Date: 2018-03-07 (15:24:21 PST on Wed, Mar 07)
+Date: 2019-03-07   (16:30:10 PST on Thu, Mar 07)
 {:.message}

-This is a complement to the second hands-on session for [lecture 18 of BIMM-143 W18](https://bioboot.github.io/bimm143_W18/lectures/#18).
-You can find the Rmarkdown document that generated this page [here](https://bioboot.github.io/bimm143_W18/class-material/lecture18_part2_example.Rmd).
+This is a complement to the second hands-on session for [lecture 18 of BGGN-213 W19](https://bioboot.github.io/bimm213_W19/lectures/#18).
+You can find the Rmarkdown document that generated this page [here](https://bioboot.github.io/bggn213_W18/class-material/lecture18_part2_example.Rmd).
 In the following sections we walk through the analysis steps providing periodic output examples.

 Identifing sites of mutation
 ----------------------------

-We start by **1.** reading the provided sequences ([lecture18\_sequences.fa](https://bioboot.github.io/bimm143_W18/class-material/lecture18_sequences.fa)) into R, then **2.** aligning, **3.** looking for sites of cancer specific mutation (i.e. differences between the two sequences), and finally **4.** outputing all 9-mer contaning subsequences encompasing these mutant sites.
+We start by **1.** reading the provided sequences ([lecture18\_sequences.fa](https://bioboot.github.io/bggn213_W19/class-material/lecture18_sequences.fa)) into R, then **2.** aligning, **3.** looking for sites of cancer specific mutation (i.e. differences between the two sequences), and finally **4.** outputing all 9-mer contaning subsequences encompasing these mutant sites.

 ``` r
 library(bio3d)